How to Calculate Rental Yield: A Simple Guide for Teesside Investors

 Mistake 1: Using Gross Yield to Make Decisions

-Gross yield is a screening tool, not a decision-making tool.
-Two properties with the same gross yield can have very different net yields depending on their condition, management costs, and void risk.
+Two properties with identical gross yields can have vastly different net yields depending on condition, management intensity, void risk, and tenant quality.
 Always calculate net yield before committing.

 No property is occupied 365 days a year, every year.
-Even in a strong market like Middlesbrough, you should budget for at least two weeks of void per year.
+In Middlesbrough, budget for at least two weeks void per year.
 In higher-turnover areas (TS1, TS3), four weeks is more prudent.
+That empty month costs real money.

 Mistake 3: Underestimating Maintenance